 The music video for Suicide Silence's song "You Only Live Once" features the band playing in a shooting gallery and taking bullets (most likely fake bullets for recording, but there was blood involved).
 It becomes harsh when you consider Mitch Lucker, the band's former lead singer, dying on November 1, 2012 in a motorcycle crash while drunk.

-Likewise, John's "Happiness Is A Warm Gun" - despite being an ode to both heroin and his sex life with Yoko - is frighteningly ironic today.
+Likewise, John's "Happiness Is A Warm Gun" from The White Album - despite being an ode to both heroin and his sex life with Yoko - is frighteningly ironic today.

 Edguy's first live album is entitled Burning Down The Opera.
 The Paris venue where the album was recorded later burned down.
 It was something like a decade or more after the record was released, but is nonetheless chilling.

 Sonic Youth had a song called "Sleepin' Around", which was written and sung by Thurston Moore, and had lyrics chastising someone for cheating on their partner.
 Five years later, the Creator Couple of Moore and Kim Gordon separated, leaving the future of the band uncertain...
 And a couple of years after that, Gordon revealed in an interview that the separation was because of Moore having an affair.
 Given the timing, it's at least somewhat in the realm of possibility that the song was actually Reality Subtext.